 “I think all things like that, all little things tend to be large in big moments,” Williams said.
 “Every moment in a football game is pretty big because that one play, that one drive, you never know how many you’re going to get in a game, especially versus a team like that.
 Already in the NFL, drives and possessions are very limited.
 Those small things always tend to be large.”

 Williams showed off his improvements late to put the Bears in a position to win the game.
-After taking back-to-back sacks to set up third-and-19 from the Bears 21-yard line, he completed a 16-yard pass to rookie Rome Odunze and 12-yard throw to Keenan Allen to pick up a first down.
-It also put the Bears in field goal range.
+After taking back-to-back sacks to set up third-and-19 from the Bears 21-yard line, he completed 16-yard and 21-yard passes to rookie Rome Odunze to pick up a first down.
+He completed a 12-yard throw to Keenan Allen to put the Bears in field goal range.

 “I thought this was the cleanest he’s been in the huddle and with the operation in terms of the offense and got us into good looks here and there,” Bears tight end Cole Kmet said.
 “There’s things that I’m sure he would tell you that he can clean up, but he just did a good job of operating the offense.
 And then at the end of the game just being being Caleb Williams, so that was cool to see.”